updated on 22 March 2022

-Researching different firms is essential before deciding where to apply for a vacation scheme or training contract.
-For example, do you want to work at a big commercial firm in the City, a national/regional firm or a smaller family law practice?
+Researching different firms is essential before applying for a vacation scheme or training contract.
+For example, do you want to work at a commercial firm in the City, a national/regional firm or a smaller family law practice?

-You can read this LCN Says ‘City versus regional: how do you decide?’ for more advice on making this decision.
+You can read this LCN Says ‘City versus regional: how do you decide?’ to help you reach a decision.

-Each type of firm will serve different clients and operate in different practice areas.
+Each type of firm will serve different clients and operate in various practice areas.

 Who are the firm’s clients?